Master of Public Administration (MPA)

 The MPA degree program is a flexible professional degree designed for those who wish to hold administrative positions in a wide range of administrative environments in the public sector.
 Graduates are trained for employment with government agencies at the federal, state, or local level, and with regional or sub-state organizations.
 Opportunities are also available for graduates of the program with nonprofit organizations, public interest groups or commissions, private corporations that work with government agencies, and international organizations.

-The MPA program serves both pre and mid-career students.
-Pre-career students without prior administrative experience have enjoyed great success in obtaining both valuable internships while pursuing their degree, and challenging employment upon graduation.
+The MPA program serves both pre and in-service students.
+Pre-service students without prior administrative experience have enjoyed great success in obtaining both valuable internships while pursuing their degree, and challenging employment upon graduation.
 For in-service students the program has been valuable in their present administrative positions as well as in career advancement.

-It is especially attractive to mid-career students by virtue of our on line and evening offerings.
-Through careful scheduling, all of our core courses and many of our elective courses may be completed in the evening or on line.
+It is especially attractive to in-service students by virtue of our online and evening offerings.
+Through careful scheduling, all of our core courses and many of our elective courses may be completed in the evening or online.

 The K-State MPA program is accredited by the Network of Schools of Public Policy, Affairs and Administration (NASPAA).